gillerg8/themeprovider-storybook/README.md

 ---

-The ThemeProvider storybook addon let's you show your Styled-Components theme on your favourite [Storybook](https://storybook.js.org) UI at runtime.
+The ThemeProvider storybook addon let's you show your Emotion theme on your favourite [Storybook](https://storybook.js.org) UI at runtime.

 ![Screenshot](https://i.imgur.com/y1Je5xR.gif)